 Smokeless tobacco products primarily include snus, moist snuff, various forms of chewing tobacco, as well as niche products, such as dissolvables and nasal tobacco.
 Smokeless tobacco is a small but growing tobacco category compared to cigarettes, and is consumed in many parts of the world in different types and formats.

-Large global tobacco companies rely on cigarettes for the bulk of their revenues and profits, and cigarettes account for roughly 90 percent of all tobacco consumed globally.2) Swedish Match does not produce cigarettes, however.
+Large global tobacco companies rely on cigarettes for the bulk of their revenues and profits, and cigarettes account for roughly 90 percent of all tobacco consumed globally.2) Swedish Match does not produce cigarettes.
 Generally, cigarette consumption has been declining over the past decade in most developed countries, while in many emerging markets, cigarette consumption has continued to increase.2) Other smoking products sold globally include fine-cut and roll-your-own tobaccos, cigars, and pipe tobacco.
-Recently, there has been an emergence of the e-cigarette category in certain markets.
+In recent years, the presence of e-cigarettes and other innovative smoking products has grown in certain markets.
 Other products, such as nicotine pouches without tobacco, are also in the market as alternatives to traditional tobacco products.

 The global tobacco market is exposed to ever-increasing levels of restrictions and regulations, as governments and other regulatory and non-governmental organizations seek to reduce tobacco consumption, and, most notably, cigarette consumption.
 These regulations, along with taxation measures, have had impacts on tobacco growing, production, product availability, packaging and labeling, consumer pricing, and location of use.